Posts

 My Definition of Autism

-April is Autism Awareness Month and The Arc and Autism NOW are taking this opportunity to ask individuals who identify as being on the autism spectrum to answer this question: “What is your definition of autism?”
-Amy Goodman is co-director of Autism NOW and an individual on the spectrum.
+April is Autism Awareness Month and The Arc is taking this opportunity to ask individuals who identify as being on the autism spectrum to answer this question: “What is your definition of autism?”
+Amy Goodman is an individual on the spectrum.
 Below is her personal definition of autism.
 Follow the conversation this month online using #autismaware.

 Being an individual on the autism spectrum means that I have a diagnosis of autism.
 So what?
 It doesn’t matter in the long run because it does not define who I am or what I can or cannot do.
 First and foremost, I am Amy, an individual who happens to have a diagnosis of autism.
 I don’t let it get in my way of anything.
 It does not present any challenges for me and if it does, I work to overcome those challenges by finding a way to jump through the hurdle and succeed at everything I do or try.